tkoz0/flame-fractal-renderer/FLAME_ALGO.md

 the most aesthetic value is brought out by log scaling the counter to show differences in density at various scales, which brings out more detail in an image.
 The densest parts are usually exponentially more dense than the lower density parts.
-Some other scaling function ideas are linear and nth roots.
+Some other scaling function ideas are linear and nth roots, or even binary.

 Let a pixel have counter $\alpha$ and color vector $\beta$ (the color vector is the average color of iterations that reached that pixel).
 Let $\alpha'$ be the